The Pennsic Survival Guide

 Shelter and Living Space

-Typically at Pennsic, it's 225 to 250 square feet per person.
+Typically at Pennsic, it's 250 square feet per person.
 So, a 10x12 tent and a 10x10 EZ-Up can pretty much use that up.
 See if your group has a “land tax” – how much do they want you to contribute to common areas?
 See also, “Registering a ghost”.

 Remember that stakes and ropes contribute to your footprint.
 Also, there's a 3-foot buffer between structures, enforced for fire safety.